XML RSS

 A healthy living diet:

-Organic farmers and horticulturalists use only natural fertilisers such as manure and compost.
+Organic farmers and horticulturists use only natural fertilisers such as manure and compost.
 Natural fertilisers improve and nourish, the soil.
 Tiny organisms in the soil break down the fertilisers, much as the stomach digests food so that the body can use it.
 The growing plants are able to take their nutrients directly from the soil.

 Picture: Endive seedlings grown in organic potting compost